68th Special Forces Brigade (Bulgaria): Origins

-Bulgaria is one of the few countries in the world, which developed its operational and tactical doctrine for the use of paratrooper forces on its own.
+Bulgaria is one of the few countries in the world that has developed its own operational and tactical doctrine for the use of paratrooper forces.
 The reason for that is the context of its actions during the war.
 The Kingdom of Bulgaria was a very reluctant ally of the Third Reich.
-Other than the two army corps that the Bulgarian Army contributed to occupation duties in Yugoslavia and Greece in regions, predominantly inhabited by compact ethnic Bulgarians the only Bulgarian contribution to the war (and an indirect at that) was a Bulgarian field hospital train at the Eastern Front, manned by the Bulgarian Red Cross.
-This led to a widespread distrust towards the Bulgarians from the Germans.
-The German instructors at the Paratroopers School 3 blatantly refused to train the Bulgarian cadets in combat tactics, limiting the course to technical training and details about the parachute systems, transport aviation and planning of parachute jumps.
+Other than the two army corps that the Bulgarian Army contributed to occupation duties in Yugoslavia and Greece in regions predominantly inhabited by compact ethnic Bulgarians, the only Bulgarian contribution to the war (and an indirect one at that) was a Bulgarian field hospital train at the Eastern Front, manned by the Bulgarian Red Cross.
+This led to widespread distrust of the Bulgarians by the Germans.
+The German instructors at Paratroopers School 3 blatantly refused to train the Bulgarian cadets in combat tactics, limiting the course to technical training and details about parachute systems, transport aviation, and the planning of parachute jumps.
 Moreover, the instructors at the school also put the Bulgarians to use as Guinea pigs for the evaluation of a new type of German parachute system.
-The first three jumps were conducted according to the training syllabus from Junkers Ju-52-m3 transport aircraft and the standard parachute system and went uneventful with excellent results.
-For the fourth jump the instructors decided to experiment the use of the RS-20 system (still in development) from the bomb bays of Heinkel He-111 bombers from 300 meters height and speed of 350 km/h, assuring the Bulgarian officers, that this is a standard procedure.
+The first three jumps were conducted according to the training syllabus for Junkers Ju 52-m3 transport aircraft and the standard parachute system and went uneventful with excellent results.
+For the fourth jump, the instructors decided to experiment with the use of the RS-20 system (still in development) from the bomb bays of Heinkel He 111 bombers from 300 meters height and speed of 350 km/h, assuring the Bulgarian officers, that this is a standard procedure.
 This experiment lead to several injuries, including the first casualty of a Bulgarian paratrooper - Private Georgi Shterionov from Burgas, who died at the ground impact.
 The Bulgarian personnel went on hunger strike in protest and 9 soldiers were put under arrest as instigators.

 The standard German parachute training course was a three-week course of instruction, and the Bulgarian paratroopers who completed the course were awarded German paratrooper badges.
 In the summer of 1943, a German parachute training detachment of approximately a dozen men was sent to Sofia to assist in the training of the Bulgarian parachute battalion, including at least two veterans of the Battle of Crete.
 In the photographs of the detachment in Sofia, the German trainers are seen wearing Bulgarian paratrooper badges in addition to their German badges, and the Bulgarian officers are also seen wearing both awards.
 The German training detachment remained in Sofia until the Fall of 1943.
 Photographs of the German and Bulgarian officers together in Sofia, including Captain Noev, show that the relationship was cordial and comradely.

 The Minister for War's order for the formation of the unit dates from 18 March 1943 and its location was decided to be the Vrazhdebna airfield (present day Sofia IAP).
-It was called a Parachute Druzhina.
-Druzhina (дружина) was the traditional word used for an infantry battalion in the Kingdom of Bulgaria, roughly translated as a camaraderie.
+It was called a Parachute Druzhina Druzhina (дружина) was the traditional word used for an infantry battalion in the Kingdom of Bulgaria, roughly translated as a camaraderie.
 The initial temporary force structure of the unit was: